Quantum ergodicity for shrinking balls in arithmetic hyperbolic manifolds

 \subsection{Triple product formulae for $\slz \setminus \mathbb{H}^2$ and regularization of Eisenstein series integrals}

-Let $ u_j $ and $ u $ be two Hecke-Maa{\ss} cusp forms for the modular group with corresponding eigenvalues $ \tfrac{1}{4}+t_j^2 $ and $ \tfrac{1}{4}+t^2 $.
+Let $ u_j $ and $ u $ be two Hecke--Maa{\ss} cusp forms for the modular group with corresponding eigenvalues $ \tfrac{1}{4}+t_j^2 $ and $ \tfrac{1}{4}+t^2 $.
 Based on previous works of Garret, Harris, Kudla, Piatetski-Shapiro, Rallis, to name only a few, Watson~\cite{watson} proved a formula relating

 to a triple product of $ L $-functions associated to $ u_j $ and $ u $ and thus relating a priori the QUE~conjecture to subconvexity bounds for $ L $-functions.
 More precisely, his formula reads as follows: